greyscaled/markov-chain/README.md

 # @vapurrmaid/markov-chain

-A lightweight library for computations with markov chains and probability matrices.
+A lightweight TS library for computations with markov chains and probability matrices.

 ## Installation